Morphotech/plato/README.md

 e.g TEMPLATE_DIRECTORY=/home/carloscoda/projects/plato/data/templates

 A couple more environment variables need to be filled as well.
-S3_BUCKET is the S3 Bucket you decide to use and S3_TEMPLATE_DIR is the path to the directory where your templates are stored.
+S3_BUCKET is the S3 Bucket you decide to use and TEMPLATE_DIRECTORY_NAME is the path to the directory where your templates are stored.

-e.g S3_TEMPLATE_DIR=projects/templating
+e.g TEMPLATE_DIRECTORY_NAME=projects/templating

 Make sure the bucket is accessible by providing credentials to the service by storing the S3 AWS credentials in your DATA_DIR/aws/.